Complaints and Appeals Policy and Procedure

 What to do if you are still unhappy

-If you feel your complaint has not been satisfactorily dealt with you have the option to put your concerns directly, in writing, to the Director of Scottish Book Trust.
+If you feel your complaint has not been satisfactorily dealt with you have the option to put your concerns directly, in writing, to the CEO of Scottish Book Trust.